VlachosGroup/openmkm/docs/input.md

 To run OpenMKM, two input files are required:

 1. A YAML file that specifies parameters related to the reactor.
-2. An XML file that specifies thermodynamic and kinetic parameters.
+2. An XML/YAML file that specifies thermodynamic and kinetic parameters.

 When running OpenMKM in the command line, the following syntax is used:

 ```bash
 omkm reactor.yaml thermo.xml
 ```
 where ``reactor.yaml`` and ``thermo.xml`` correspond to (1) and (2) above.

 These files can be generated manually or by using software, such as [pMuTT][pmutt_omkm_example].

-## YAML Input File.
+## Reactor Input File.

-The YAML file, as its name implies, uses the [YAML](https://yaml.org) format, which is a human-friendly data format.
+The reactor file, as its extension implies, uses the [YAML](https://yaml.org) format, which is a human-friendly data format.
 This file contains information related to the reactor, such as: